Ignite Curiosity and Explore Possibilities

 From day one, Chadwick's Core Values — compassion, respect, honesty, responsibility and fairness — are embedded in the ethos of the Village and practiced at every opportunity.
 As a result, students become empathetic, communicative and character-driven.

 Confident, independent thinking.

 Students engage and inquire on a daily basis, learning to explore, hypothesize, collect evidence and communicate conclusions.
 They become thoughtful, inquisitive learners who can assess and thrive in challenging situations.

 Village School students cultivate a distinct openness to new and varying ideas, experiences and viewpoints that fuel their curiosity and passion for knowledge.

 Chadwick offers separate buildings and playgrounds for K-2 and 3-5, giving students space to play, grow and lead.

 A dedicated Makerspace teacher and technology specialist help students design and build, develop coding skills and create movies and video games that align with class lessons.

 Small class sizes led by world-class teachers and associate teachers spark close relationships and enable individual feedback and instruction.

-Village School athletics opportunities include swim and dance (beginning in kindergarten) and visual and performing arts (orchestra begins in fourth grade).
+Village School athletics opportunities include swim and dance (beginning in kindergarten) and visual and performing arts (orchestra begins in fifth grade).